darylhjd/mangadesk/app/core/CONFIG.md

 Valid options are `true` or `false`.
 It is `false` by default.

-Set to `true` if you want to see questionable content in your feeds.
+Set to `true` if you want to see explicit content in your feeds.

 Note that search results follow search-specific settings.
 If you do not check the `Explicit Content` checkbox, you will not see explicit results regardless of your configuration settings.

 ### Force Port 443